EBAX1/DATA533_Lab2/README.md

 Eric Baxter and Aditya Saluja Lab 2

 ## Graphs Subpackage
-This subpackage contains two modules, one for unweighted graphs and one for weighted graphs.
+This sub-package contains two modules, one for un-weighted graphs and one for weighted graphs.
-Both are implemented in a user friendly and intuitive way that does not require knowledge of adjacency lists or adjacency matrices.

 ### Graphs.py

-Contains the Graph class for unweighted graphs.
+Contains the Graph class for un-weighted graphs.
 Inputs:
-- vertices: an integer (n) representing the number of vertices in the graph. vertices will be labelled from 0 to n-1
+- vertices: A positive integer n representing the number of vertices in the graph.
 - edges: A list of two element lists.
-Element [i,j] represents an edge from vertex i tp vertex j (unweighted, undirected)
+Element [i,j] represents an edge from vertex i to vertex j (un-weighted, undirected)

-Methods:
+The class implements the following methods:

 addEdge
 - Input: integers i, j
 - adds an edge from vertex i to vertex j.
-Fails if there is no vertex i or j
+Raises an error if there is no vertex i or j
-- Example: G.addEdge(0,2) adds edge from vertex 0 to vertex 2
+- Usage: g.addEdge(0,4) adds edge from vertex 0 to vertex 4

 addVertex
-- Input: None
+- Input: Takes no argument
 - Adds a vertex n to a graph of size n
-- Example: G.addVertex().
-If G has 4 vertices [0,1,2,3] will add vertex labelled 4
+- Usage: g.addVertex().
+If G has 4 vertices [0,1,2,3] will add vertex labeled 4

 rmEdge
 - Input: integers i,j
-- Removes the edge between vetex i and vertex j
+- Removes the edge between vertex i and vertex j
-- Example: G.rmEdge(0,1) removes edge between vertex 0 and vertex 1
+- Usage: g.rmEdge(1,3) removes edge between vertex 1 and vertex 3

-printGraph
-- Input: None
-- Prints the edge set and vertex set of the graph

 adjMatrix
-- Input: None
+- Input: Takes no argument
 - Returns the adjacency matrix of the graph

 DFS